shusseyIBM/iae-cli-create/externalhivemetastore.md

 The ConnectionURL is constructed from the 5 script_params and will look similar to `jdbc:mysql://sl-us-south-1-portal.13.dblayer.com:32023/hive?createDatabaseIfNotExist=true`

-## The service restart
+#### The service restart

-To ensure a clean restart and adoption of the changed configuration the script uses helper function `ambariServiceStateChange` to request service stops and starts in the right order and monitors progress before continuing.
-The sub function waitforservicechange polls the service state every 3 seconds to ensure the target state has been reached.

 ```
-echo "******* Restart HIVE Services"
+echo "******* Restart All Services"

-ambariServiceStateChange "OOZIE" "STOP"
-ambariServiceStateChange "HIVE" "STOP"

-sleep 60 # Sometimes if you start again too quickly after a stop, it wont work.
-This sleep is a workaround.

-ambariServiceStateChange "HIVE" "START"
-ambariServiceStateChange "OOZIE" "START"
+echo "ambariStopAll begin:"
+ambariStopAll

+if [ $ambariStopAllStatus = "FAILED" ]
+    then
+	    echo "Retry a second time due to a current bug that stalls Stop All in the Metrics Collector service"
+	    ambariStopAll
+   	 fi

+echo "ambariStopAll final status = $ambariStopAllStatus"

+echo "ambariStartAll begin:"
+ambariStartAll
+echo "ambariStartAll final status = $ambariStartAllStatus"
 ```

+To ensure a clean restart and adoption of the changed configuration the script uses helper functions request service stops and starts and monitors progress before continuing.
+Although it may be possible to figure out which individual services need to be restarted in addition to HIVE and its sub components, it is more reliable to restart all Ambari controlled services.

+Starts and stop requests to Ambari are asynchronous so when one of these actions are requested, the response contains a request id.
+This id can then be used to query the ongoing status of the job until it completes or fails.

+Note: At the time of publishing, an Ambari Stop All request will initially fail in the Metrics Collector service.
+The code currently will retry a second time for this reason.

-If your cluster stays in the Customizing state, you will have to connect to the slave2 node using ssh from the cluster credentials and look at the log file.
+The service stop usually occurs in less than a minute but the start will take 5 to 10 minutes to complete.
+If your cluster stays in the Customizing state a lot longer that this, you will have to connect to the slave2 node using the ssh string from the cluster credentials and look at the log file to diagnose.
 The file name is a combination of the host name of the node and the process number of the customization script. e.g.

 ```
 /var/log/chs-pxv-079-mn003.bi.services.us-south.bluemix.net_12756.log
 ```

-## Creating the cluster
+### Creating the cluster

 Now we have the configuration file and the script it references we construct the `bx cf create-service IBMAnalyticsEngine ...` command